FluvialSeds/rampedpyrox/docs/_build/html/_sources/thermogram.txt

 Thermogram
 ==========

-``Thermogram`` objects store the time, temperature, and amount of carbon remaining thoughout the course of a thermoanalytical run.
+``Thermogram`` class instances store the time, temperature, and amount of carbon remaining thoughout the course of a thermoanalytical run.
 Temperature ramp rate need not be constant thoughout the run -- ``rampedpyrox`` can handle non-constant heating rates.
 This module creates either RealData or ModeledData objects.

 Examples
 --------